rowebyrowe/n8n-nodes-doc-filler/README.md

 This project is licensed under the MIT License.
 See [LICENSE](LICENSE.md) for details.

+[n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

 ---

-## Doc Get Form Info
+## Doc Get Form Fields

-The **Doc Get Form Info** node analyzes a PDF file and extracts information about all form fields present in the document.
+The **Doc Get Form Fields** node analyzes a PDF file and extracts information about all form fields present in the document.

 ### Parameters